 Is it any good?

-As a story alone, NICK AND TESLA'S HIGH-VOLTAGE DANGER LAB is engaging and well-paced, but what makes this book special is the scientific information it offers and the clever integration of instructions for building several cool projects.
+As a story alone, this book is engaging and well-paced, but what makes it special is its scientific information and the clever integration of instructions for building several cool projects.
 Budding inventors will identify with these smart, problem-solving young scientists, and they'll absolutely love making their own magnets or rockets at home.
 Instructions for the projects are clear and age-appropriate, and informative drawings from illustrator Scott Garrett will help kids follow the directions.

 Families can talk about mysteries.
 How does this book compare with others you've read in which kids stop crime and solve mysteries?
 Do Nick and Tesla make good crime-fighters?